xinzhan/core-services.en/help/id-service/reference/reference-csp.md

 ---

-title: Content Security Policies and the Experience Cloud ID Service
+title: content security policies and the experience cloud id service
-description: A Content Security Policy (CSP) is an HTTP header and security feature that gives browsers control over what type of resources are loaded on a Web page
+description: a content security policy (csp) is an http header and security feature that gives browsers control over what type of resources are loaded on a web page
-seo-title: Content Security Policies and the Adobe Experience Cloud ID Service
+seo-title: content security policies and the adobe experience cloud id service
-seo-description: A Content Security Policy (CSP) is an HTTP header and security feature that gives browsers control over what type of resources are loaded on a Web page
+seo-description: a content security policy (csp) is an http header and security feature that gives browsers control over what type of resources are loaded on a web page
-short-title: audienceManagerServer, audienceManagerServerSecure
+short-title: audiencemanagerserver, audiencemanagerserversecure
 doc-type: reference
 audience: admin
 index: true